Medium Format Desert Photography of Capitol Reef National Park

 Capitol Reef National Park and its surrounding areas offer a contrast of landscapes, from sandstone cliffs to fall foliage, and this series of images explores both the vistas and intimate details of Utah's canyon country, captured using two distinct medium format camera systems: a technical camera setup combining an Arca-Swiss Rm3di with a Hasselblad CFV 100C digital back, and the Fujifilm GFX 100 II medium format camera.

 While both systems share the same 100mp medium format sensor, they serve different purposes for me.
 The technical camera, which I typically used for landscape photography, encourages a slower, more deliberate approach to image-making.
-The GFX system, which I primarily used for commercial work, offers modern automation that better integrates with architectural and commercial photography practices.
+The GFX medium format camera system, which I primarily used for commercial work, offers modern automation that better integrates with architectural and commercial photography practices.
 On this trip though, I brought both.

 This collection was created during Hunter Page's Capitol Reef & Utah Badlands photography workshop, where the emphasis was on crafting compelling imagery throughout the entire day, not just during traditional golden hours.
 The workshop's approach centered on finding simple, balanced compositions within the desert's complex landscape while utilizing the unique characteristics of reflective canyon light.